 - 16. Analysis of vegetative growth (any suitable method). - 17.
 Demonstration of Ascent of sap - 18.
 Study of evolution of oxygen during photosynthesis. - 19.
-Study of effect of light intensity on photosynthesis - 20.
 Study of permeability of plasma membrane by using different concentrations of organic solvent.

 Learning Outcome:

 - 1. Student shall know the embryological features of angiospermic plants. - 2.
 Student shall learn to describe the plants and identification of plant families. - 3.
 Students will be able to learn the effect of plant growth regulators on plants growth. - 4.
 Students will be able to learn the different physiological processes.